Chiribiquete emerald: Description

 The Chiribiquete emerald is 8.5 to 9 cm long.
 Males weigh about 3.8 g and females about 3.6 g.
 The male's bill has a black maxilla and a red mandible with a black tip.
 The male's upperparts are metallic green, the uppertail coverts bluish green, and the tail dark steel blue with a shallow fork.
 The sides of its head and neck reflect golden green.
 Its throat and upper breast are glittering blue-green and the rest of the underparts bright metallic green.
 The female's bill is black with a red tinge at the base of the mandible.
-The female is metallic bronze breen above and pale gray below.
+The female is metallic bronze green above and pale gray below.
 It has a dusky face and a white stripe behind the eye.
 Most of its tail is bluish green; the outer feathers have gray bases, a dark blue band near the end, and white tips.